 In I Love You, but I’m Not IN Love with You: Seven Steps to Saving Your Relationship, Andrew G. Marshall helps readers learn how to argue productively and address the core of the issue, find a balance between being fulfilled as an individual and being one half of a couple, discover if “I love you but I’m not in love with you” is simply a symptom of a workable problem, and create new bonds instead of searching for the old ones.

-In How to Leave a Marriage When You Have Nothing Left, a reader described how her husband’s financial and emotional problems affected their relationship.
+In What to Expect When You End a Relationship, a reader described how her husband’s financial and emotional problems affected their relationship.
 After a formal separation and issues with the police – and after heavy drinking and sleeping with another woman – he begged her to let him go home.
 He said he loves her, and wants to be with her and their kids.
 How do you decide when it’s time to leave a relationship when you have kids?